bhauman/figwheel-main-template/README.md

 Make sure you have installed `clj-new` as detailed [here](https://github.com/seancorfield/clj-new#getting-started)

-	clj -A:new figwheel-main hello-world -- --reagent
+	clj -A:new figwheel-main hello-world.core --reagent

 ### Options